auyer/rcpassos.me/posts/linux-kernel-build-environment/index.md

 If the previous step did not work, we can resize the disk manually.
 This is a more complex process, but it is a good learning experience.
-We will use the `qemu-img` command to resize the image, and the `qemu-nbd` command to mount the image as a device, so we can resize the partition as if it was a normal device.
+We will use the `qemu-img` command to resize the image, and the `qemu-nbd` command to mount the image as a device, so we can resize the partition as if it were a normal device.

 The image we downloaded is about 2GB in total.
 To achieve the same 4GB size from the previous step, I will add 2GB to the image.